 Hummus pairs so well with the vegan cream cheese to form a light, creamy, cheesy filling.
 Trust me, one bite, and your eyes will be rolling back as you taste this divine flavor.

-Not only does this meal come together so easily, but it can also be prepped ahead of time.
+This dairy-free, eggless dish come together in just a few simple steps.
 Don’t let jumbo stuffed shells intimidate you the way I used to!

-About the piping... it is an absolute game changer!
-I was hesitant at first because spooning the filling in seemed to be more natural and fuss-free.
+About the piping… it is an absolute game changer!
+I was hesitant at first because spooning the filling into the shells seemed to be more natural and fuss-free.
 Well, I finally gave it a go and I will never go back.

 Not only does piping help with getting all the amazing filling in under the shell edges, but it also keeps your hands nice and clean!
 If you don’t have a piping bag, you can simply use a gallon bag with a corner trimmed off.